We are committed to growing and developing our business in sustainable ways.

 Our sites are subject to archaeological survey.
 We have 5 historic features on our land.
 Of greatest significance is a Pa site, and other features include pits and terraces.
 We have taken steps to protect our historic features, including the covenanting of the Pa site and securing the historic areas with fencing.
 Through consultation with iwi, we’ve also provided access to the Pa site.

-We manage our discharges to air, land and water are managed to the highest possible standard and follow industry best practice.
+We ensure our discharges to air, land and water are managed to the highest possible standard and follow industry best practice.

 We are committed to waste reduction and recycling where practicable.
 We use recycled products where possible, such as crushed concrete to replace aggregates.